sks199/Resume-Screnner/README.md

 I have also created a streamlit app to categorize the resume and show the predicted category.
 By running *streamlit run streamlit_app.py*

-you would directed to the local app in your browser.
+you would be directed to the local app in your browser.